KunFang93/seq_workflow/README.md

 # seq_workflow
-The snakemake workflows for different seq
+The snakemake workflows for different seq.
+Continuously updated.